-If you have a renting problem, or are not satisfied with your lessor's response to your Form 11, you can apply to the RTA Dispute Resolution Service.
+If you have a renting problem that you cannot solve by talking with the lessor, or if the lessor does not respond to your Form 11 breach notice, you can apply to the RTA Dispute Resolution Service.

-To apply fill out a Dispute Resolution Request (Form 16) and send this form into the RTA.
-Their contact details are on the form.
-Include your phone number so they can ring you.
+To apply fill in a Dispute Resolution Request (Form 16) and send this form into the RTA.
+Put your contact details and phone number on the form so the RTA can ring you.
+Also include the name and phone number of the lessor.